Manute Bol: Early life

+Move to the United States

 Coach Don Feeley, formerly the basketball coach at Fairleigh Dickinson University in New Jersey, traveled to Sudan to coach and held clinics for the Sudanese national team in 1982.
 Feeley convinced Bol to go to the United States and play basketball.

 With Feeley's input, Bol first landed in Cleveland.
 According to Cleveland State University basketball coach Kevin Mackey, Bol could not provide a record of his birth date.
-Mackey listed it as October 16, 1962, on Cleveland State documents, but believed Bol was actually much older.
+Mackey listed it as October 16, 1962, on Cleveland State documents, making Bol 19 years old, but he believed Bol was actually much older, possibly as old as 35.
 Bol did not speak or write English at the time of his arrival in Cleveland.
 He improved his English skills after months of classes at ESL Language Centers at Case Western Reserve University, but not enough to qualify for enrollment at Cleveland State.
 Bol never played a game for Cleveland State.
 Five years later, Cleveland State was placed on two years' probation for providing improper financial assistance to Bol and two other African players.

 Again with Feeley's influence, Bol declared his intention to play professionally in the National Basketball Association (NBA).
 The San Diego Clippers drafted him in the 1983 NBA draft as the 97th overall pick.
 Clippers head coach Jim Lynam received a call about Bol from Feeley, whom he knew from coaching circles.
 "So, I said, 'Have you told anyone else about this?'"
 Lynam recalled.
 "Feeley said the only one in the NBA he had called was Frank Layden at Utah.
 He said Frank said he couldn't take another big guy like this.
 He already had Mark Eaton.
 I was the second guy Feeley had called.
 I told him he didn't have to call anyone else."

 After the June 1983 draft, Lynam traveled to Cleveland and watched Bol play pickup games.
 In speaking with Bol, through a fellow Sudanese player, Lynam learned that he had become hesitant about playing professionally because he did not know the language well enough to understand coaches.
 Lynam said, "One of the things everyone was looking at was his passport.
 His passport said he was 19 years old.
 His passport also said he was five feet two."
 When Lynam asked Bol about the discrepancy between his real height and his passport height, Bol said he had been sitting down when measured by Sudan officials.

 Language and passport concerns were set aside when the NBA ruled that Bol had not been eligible for the draft as he had not declared 45 days before the draft as required and declared the pick invalid.